-Say hello to the big Texan.
 One of the world's oldest and largest semiconductor makers, Texas Instruments (TI) is the market leader in digital signal processors (DSPs) and a leading maker of analog semiconductors, which change real-world signals (such as sound and images) into the digital data streams processed by DSPs.
 Many wireless phones sold worldwide contain TI's DSPs, which are also found in DVD players, automotive systems, and computer modems.
 The company's other semiconductor products include logic chips, microprocessors, microcontrollers, and display components.
 TI also makes calculators.
-About three-quarters of sales come from customers in the Asia/Pacific region.
+Most of sales come from customers in the Asia/Pacific region.

 TI jockeys back and forth with European chip giant STMicroelectronics to be the world's top maker of analog chips; both companies far outpace other analog rivals.
 In 2011 TI looked to take the lead in the analog race when it bought smaller rival National Semiconductor for about $6.5 billion in cash.
-The deal will do more than add to the breadth of TI's analog product lines, which, combined with National Semiconductor, will have a portfolio of nearly 45,000 analog chips.
+The deal did more than add to the breadth of TI's analog product lines; combined with those of National Semiconductor, the company has a portfolio of nearly 45,000 analog chips.
 The two companies share many of the same customers and chips from each are often included in the same end products.
-Where products do not overlap, chips from the combined company will expand TI's reach to additional customers in new markets, particularly for power management applications.
+Where products do not overlap, chips from the combined company expand TI's reach to additional customers in new markets, particularly for power management applications.

 After a dip in sales and profits in 2008 and 2009, when the global recession dampened demand for consumer electronics, TI's sales recovered in 2010, though they have declined a bit since then.
 In 2012, the company reported revenue of about $12.8 billion, down 7% from 2011 amid weak demand.
 It saw modest growth (about 10%) in its analog business, but declines in all other segments, including a drop of more than 45% in its wireless business, which TI is exiting.